eran101/morse-jenkins/README.md

 newgrp docker
 sudo systemctl restart jenkins
 (For Linux distros using Systemd)
+* The Jekins pipeline is using the configuration from the config file above.
 * Jenkins is configured to run on boot if required: sudo systemctl enable jenkins
 (For Linux distros using Systemd)